kubapoke/kubapoke/README.md

 # Welcome to my profile! 👋
 ## About me
-I am  currently a 4th year student of Computer Science and Information Systems at the Faculty of Mathematics and Information Sciences at Warsaw University of technology.
+I'm a graduate of Computer Science and Information Systems at the Faculty of Mathematics and Information Sciences at Warsaw University of technology.
+Currently continuing my work there as a teaching assistant.

+Currently starting my master's degree in computer science (algorithmics specialization) at the University of Warsaw.

 I enjoy competitive programming, algorythmics, swimming, sci-fi novels and good rogue-like games.